EricDarve/NLA/content/Singular value decomposition.md

 $$
 B = \begin{bmatrix} 0 & A \\ A^T & 0 \end{bmatrix}
 $$
-This matrix is symmetric and therefore is unitarily diagonalizable:
+This matrix is symmetric and therefore is [[Unitarily diagonalizable matrices|unitarily diagonalizable]]:
 $$
 B = Q \Lambda Q^T
 $$